Bol Bol: Denver Nuggets (2019–2022)

-Orlando Magic (2022–present)
+Orlando Magic (2022–2023)

 On January 19, 2022, Bol and PJ Dozier were traded to the Boston Celtics in a three-team transaction involving the San Antonio Spurs, which sent Juancho Hernangómez to San Antonio and Bryn Forbes to Denver.
 On February 10, before playing in a game for the Celtics, Bol and Dozier were traded to the Orlando Magic, alongside a future second-round draft pick and cash considerations, for a 2023 protected second-round pick.
 On March 15, he was ruled out for the remainder of the season.

 On July 7, 2022, Bol re-signed with the Magic.
 On November 16, Bol recorded a career-high 26 points, alongside 12 rebounds, and three blocks in a 108–126 loss to the Minnesota Timberwolves.

+On July 4, 2023, Bol was waived by the Magic.

+Phoenix Suns (2023–2025)

+On July 18, 2023, the Phoenix Suns signed Bol to a one-year deal.
+On January 1, 2024, Bol recorded his best game of the season at the time with season-highs of 11 points and a team-high 9 rebounds in 20 minutes of action in a 109–88 win over the Portland Trail Blazers after previously only playing 19 total minutes throughout 8 games played with Phoenix.
+On February 23, 2024, Bol put up his best game of the season with the Suns with season-high performances of 25 points and 14 rebounds while coming off the bench in a 114–110 loss to the Houston Rockets.
+On July 7, 2024, he re-signed with the Suns.

 National team career

 After taking part in training camp, Bol was a finalist to make the United States roster for the 2017 FIBA Under-19 Basketball World Cup.
 However, he was later cut from the squad by head coach John Calipari.

 In April 2018, Bol drew attention at the Nike Hoop Summit, playing for the United States junior national select team.
 He recorded 20 points, 9 rebounds, 6 assists, and 5 steals in an 89–76 loss to Team World, which was made up of international players playing high school basketball in the United States.

+In June 2024, Bol was among the fifty pre-selected players for the South Sudan national team, who will be playing in the 2024 Summer Olympics.
+On July 19, 2024, it was announced Bol had been ruled out for the Olympics for undisclosed personal reasons.